david-vanderson/dvui/README.md

 Get Started: find the widget you want in the example and copy the code from the `demo()` function in `src/dvui.zig`.

+This document is a broad overview.
+See [inside](/INSIDE.md) for implementation details and how to write and modify widgets.

 ## Screenshot

 ![screenshot of demo](/screenshot_demo.png?raw=true)